dcooney/instant-images/README.txt

 5. Gutenberg post edit screens.
 Add as featured image, insert into post or just upload photo.

 == Changelog ==

+= 4.3.4 - August 11, 2020 =
+* FIX - Fixed issue with Yoast SEO meta boxes not appearing in Classic Editor.
+* UPDATE - Code cleanup and some refactoring of media enqueue scripts.

 = 4.3.3 - August 10, 2020 =
 * NEW - Adding Instant Images tab to Media Modal windows everywhere, including page builders and taxonomy terms pages.